Patrick Administration announces $4.5M in grants to improve skills for job seekers and employed workers (July, 2013)

 Mary Tighe currently serves as the Director of Human Resources for Boston Centerless, a precision manufacturing and distribution operation based in Woburn, MA.
 She brings over 15 years of HR leadership and experience as a dynamic, collaborative, strategic business partner with strong communication and influencing skills and the ability to quickly build credibility and develop relationships in fast-paced, growth-oriented organizations.
 Ms. Tighe states: “I am grateful to be appointed to the Metro North Regional Employment Board and look forward to the opportunity to utilize my skills and experience to drive and support initiatives in the Metro North area.”

 Mark Tardiff currently serves as Vice President of Operations for United Electric Controls (UE), an international manufacturer of pressure and temperature switches, controls and sensors, headquartered in Watertown, MA.
 Mr. Tardiff brings to the REB over 20 years of leadership in the field of manufacturing.
 He holds a Bachelor of Science degree in Operations Management and an Associate in Engineering degree from Northeastern University, and an MBA from Bentley University Graduate School of Business.
-Mr. Tardiff states: “I am exited to join the MNREB to continue the great work done so far.
+Mr. Tardiff states, “I am exited to join the REB to continue the great work done so far.
 Creating a comprehensive strategy for workforce development and training programs is key to our success and to the Massachusetts economy as a whole.
 I look forward to working with the board to help shape programs that help our industry grow and succeed!”

 Patricia Tyler currently serves as Director of Workforce Development for Lahey Clinic in Burlington, MA.
 (Full bio coming soon!)